viccon/sturdyc/README.md

 	keyPrefixFn := cacheClient.BatchKeyFn("my-data-source")
 ```

-This will result in cache keys like this:
+This will result in cache keys of this format:

 ```
 my-data-source-ID-1